by Linda Barth

 “Welcome home, Lena.”
-Home.
-That’s what his voice sounds like, just like the tapping on the pipes, the crackling of the torch’s flames, the memory of children singing Christmas carols.
+That’s what his voice sounds like – home — just like the tapping on the pipes, the crackling of the torches’ flames, the memory of children singing Christmas carols.
 Home.
 When did it start to feel that way?
 Was it right from the start when Father told me I could stay?
 Did I already know in my heart I was home at last?

 I can’t screw this up again.
 There are things I have to tell him, tell her, but I struggle for the words.
 And then I see his eyes shift and look past me and I know Catherine has joined us.

-I watch while they gaze at one another as if no one else exists, and I feel my heart break a little more.
-The last tiny spark of hope dies in my heart.
+I watch while they gaze at one another as if no one else exists, and my heart breaks a little more.
+That last, tiny, stupid spark of hope dies in my heart.
 I never had a chance.
 I won’t fool myself into thinking I ever will.
 But I’m not sorry I was able to dream, even though this one will never come true.

 I can’t stop looking at them.
 And somehow I start to smile because seeing them is like seeing a fairytale come to life.
 This is what real love looks like.
 The chance for a happily ever after.
 I always knew that was more than just a line in a storybook.